Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 We tapped contributor Paul Clauss for the majority of the testing.
 Paul is an avid mountain biker, mountain bike coach, trail builder, and mechanical engineer.
 A dedicated flat pedal rider, Paul has been riding in flat pedal shoes for many years and has developed a keen sense for the performance characteristics that make a quality shoe.

-Hailing from northern Vermont, Paul some of the best riding on the east coast close to home.
+Hailing from northern Vermont, Paul has some of the best riding on the East Coast close to home.
 The punchy technical terrain of Vermont serves as an ideal testing ground with short, sharp climbs and steep, rocky, and rooty descents that will challenge the grip of any outsole compound and tread design.
 The wildly variable weather of northern New England also provided conditions ranging from cool to extremely hot and humid to dry and historically wet and rainy.
 During testing, these shoes really saw a little bit of everything.

-For the purposes of this buyer’s guide, we gathered 14 of the best flat pedal shoes available in 2024 to test and compare.
+For the purposes of this buyer’s guide, we gathered 16 of the best flat pedal shoes available in 2025 to test and compare.
 Each model was closely examined right out of the box before being weighed for consistency and comparison to manufacturers’ claims.
 The real testing came out on the trails where Paul spent months taking them out on daily rides.
-He switched frequently between flat pedal models to analyze the shoes’ grip across different pedal profiles, platform sizes, and pin layouts.
-Additionally, he swapped between shoe models regularly for back-to-back comparisons of important performance characteristics like pedaling efficiency, stability, fit, comfort, weather resistance, and breathability.

 In addition to testing flat pedal shoes, Paul has also tested the best flat pedals and the best dropper posts for comprehensive buyer’s guides.
 If you’re in the market for a new mountain bike helmet, we’ve tested those, too.
 And, if you’re a clipless pedal rider, we’ve thoroughly tested and reviewed the best clipless mountain bike shoes and have recommendations for everything from XC to trail and DH riding.